+The sub-base layer is normally comprised of an AP65 material as defined in NZTA M/3.
 Sub-base material shall be placed in layers thin enough to ensure requisite compaction and CBR standards are achieved.
 Sub-base shall be compacted in accordance with NZTA B/2 specification to achieve a mean of 95% of maximum dry density (MDD) and a minimum of 92% of MDD.

-The layers shall be so placed that when compacted they will be true to the grades and levels required.
+The layers shall be so placed that when compacted they will be true to the grades and levels required and in such a condition that there is adequate drainage at all times.
 The laying procedure shall be arranged to minimise segregation.
 Grader use shall be restricted to essential shaping and final trimming, with minimum working of the final surface.